 If you need a new vehicle, you know that there are a lot of financial considerations to keep in mind, in addition to picking out the car that meets all your needs and preferences.
 Purchasing a vehicle is a big decision, but deciding how much to spend as a down payment shouldn’t be.
 As a general rule, you should be prepared to pay at least 20% of the vehicle’s sticker price upfront.

 For a $30,000 vehicle, this means you should have at least $6,000 saved and ready to spend.
-For a less expensive vehicle, say a $10,000 one, you should still have at least $2,000 ready to spend.
+For a less expensive vehicle—for example, a $10,000 one—you should still have at least $2,000 ready to spend.

-There are so, so many reasons – here are a few of the biggest ones, listed here in order of priority.
+There are so many reasons to pay at least 20% when it comes to buying a car.
+Consider three of the biggest reasons, listed here in order of importance.

-If you are buying a new vehicle, it is critical to pay at least 20 percent down payment, and it still may not be enough to avoid this common pitfall.
-The minute you drive a new car off the lot, it loses approximately 10 percent of its value, and you can expect the value to go down another 10 percent in the first year.
-If you have made less than a 20 percent downpayment, that means you will be underwater on your loan before you have even really gotten to appreciate your vehicle or make good progress on paying off the loan.
+If you are buying a new vehicle, it is critical to pay at least a 20% down payment, and it still may not be enough to avoid this common pitfall.
+After you drive a new car off the lot, it loses approximately 10% of its value in the first month, and you can expect the value to go down another 15% each year.

 If you wreck your vehicle and it is totaled, your insurance company will likely cover the amount the car is worth — which could be substantially less than the amount you owe on your loan.